smartcontractkit/solidity-cborutils/README.md

-# solidity-cborutils
+# Buffer

+A Solidity library for creating and managing buffers.

-Utilities for encoding [CBOR](http://cbor.io/) data in solidity
+Also includes utilities for encoding data to [CBOR](http://cbor.io/) in Solidity.

 ## Install